ju4nmoreno/recur/readme.md

 # 2 dimensional array

 From an array of words, search an ArrayMatrix, if these words can be found
+- can't find 'SOS' because the matrix only has one S
 ```javascript
 const matrix = [
   ["C", "A", "T"],